paulipa/sico-wiki/services/ingame-services/mining-fleets.md

 ## How to receive the boost and find your fleet
 Once you have joined a fleet a new chat window and a fleet window will open.
 You will be using these windows to move yourself to the locations where the fleet is at and to receive the mining boost.

-In most LINE Mining fleets the booster is sitting in the highest possible position and is holding the boss start for the fleet.
+In most LN Mining fleets the booster is sitting in the highest possible position and is holding the boss start for the fleet.
 Since the booster has to be located where the mining is happening the easiest way to find your fleet members is to right click on the fleet commander in the fleet window and pressing warp to member.

 If the mining fleet is not operating inside the same solar system that you are currently located you will need to move to the solar system before being able to warp on the booster!
-Most of the LINE fleets operates in Ronne or Jarkkolen as long as there is ores to be mined.
+Most of the LN fleets operates in Ronne or Jarkkolen as long as there is ores to be mined.

 After landing on the fleet you can start mining while remaining inside the range of the command burst ship.
 The best way to do this is to keep orbiting the command ship at range.
 Each minute the ship will send out an area of effect burst that will boost your mining attributes.
 Once your ore hold is full you simply empty it and repeat the steps.

 > All miners who are on the mining fleets should be on voice comms!
 This is to alert them for incoming gankers or criminals in space.
+As an open community we do have neutral alts from spies and gankers in our corporations who will also be able to join these fleets and provide information for their own groups.
+For this reason always pay attention when you are playing EVE as you should do in any situation.
 {.is-warning}

 Using our [buyback system](/tools/buyback) is the fastest and almost always the most profitable way of selling your ores